pypa/packaging.python.org/source/key_projects.rst

 `Bitbucket <https://bitbucket.org/pypa/distlib>`__ |
 `PyPI <https://pypi.org/project/distlib>`__

-Distlib is a library which implements low-level functions that relate to packaging and distribution of Python software.  distlib implements several relevant PEPs (Python Enhancement Proposal standards) and is useful for developers of third-party packaging tools to make and upload binary and source :term:`distributions <Distribution Package>`, achieve interoperability, resolve dependencies, manage package resources, and do other similar functions.
+``distlib`` is a library which implements low-level functions that relate to packaging and distribution of Python software.  ``distlib`` implements several relevant PEPs (Python Enhancement Proposal standards) and is useful for developers of third-party packaging tools to make and upload binary and source :term:`distributions
+<Distribution Package>`, achieve interoperability, resolve
+dependencies, manage package resources, and do other similar functions.

 Unlike the stricter :ref:`packaging` project (below), which specifically implements modern Python packaging interoperability